 Some of the links (to Wikipedia articles and others) have been added.
 There have been small edits, yet essentially this is the article that had been submitted, initially posted, and eventually deleted by Wikipedia.
-Also, to go to the page of calculations.
-Also, visit the current page of calculations, steps 1-to-203, please click here.
+Also, see the original page of calculations.
+Also, visit the current page of calculations, steps 1-to-203.
 To go to a general overview, click here, and here to go to more recent overviews.
 This work has roots with a display project in 1979 at MIT with 77 leading living scholars.

-On measuring the universe using the Powers-of-Two, Exponentiation, and the Planck Length
+On measuring the universe using the Powers-of-Two and the Planck Length

 |Base-ten scientific notation.
 In 1957 Kees Boeke, a Dutch high-school educator, published Cosmic View.
 Although within the studies of orders of magnitude, base-ten scientific notation, is a simple study.
 Yet, it was so important, a Nobel laureate in physics, Arthur Compton, wrote the introduction for this work.
 In 1968 Charles Eames and his wife, Ray, produced a documentary, Powers of Ten, based on that book.
 MIT physics professor, Philip Morrison, narrated the movie and with his wife, Phyllis, and they wrote a book, Powers of Ten: A Book About the Relative Size of Things in the Universe and the Effect of Adding another Zero (1982).

 Today, NASA and Caltech maintain a website that keeps Boeke’s original work alive and many other people have expanded and corrected Boeke’s work.
 Among them is the on-going work of the National High Magnetic Field Laboratory at Florida State University; they give Boeke credit for inspiring their effort called “Secret Worlds: The Universe Within.”

 Just fourteen-years old at the time they initiated their online work, genetic twins Cary and Michael Huang developed a most colorful online presentation that opens the study of scientific notation to a young audience.
 The concepts were widely popularized with the 1996 production of Cosmic Voyage by the Smithsonian National Air and Space Museum for their 150th anniversary (the 20th for the museum).
 With IMAX distribution and Morgan Freeman as the narrator, many more people are experiencing the nature of scientific notation.